QuadIvan/supermarket_sales/README.md

-# Retail Supermarket Dashboard
+# Supermarket Profit Dashboard

 ## Project Overview
-Briefly describe the purpose of the project and the dataset used.
-Mention that the goal was to create a simple but visually attractive Power BI dashboard analyzing supermarket sales and profit across regions, customer types, and product categories.
+The objective of this project is to analyze the profits of a U.S. supermarket company.
+Using a fictitious dataset, the goal is to build a dashboard that is simple, yet functional and visually appealing.

 ## Data Source
 - [Kaggle - Superstore Dataset](https://www.kaggle.com/datasets/roopacalistus/superstore)